Japan – English Exchange

 Program Highlights

-• Experience authentic Japanese culture by assisting in a small, hillside village
+• Experience authentic Japanese culture by assisting in a charming and very small, hillside village

-• Help local community members improve their conversational English language skills
+• Help a local community with modest English language skills to improve their conservational abilities

 • Enjoy weekly cultural activities such as sushi making, trekking, origami, visits to natural hot springs and more